 This article is part of the “DevOps War Stories” series.
 In each issue we hear what DevOps brings to a different organisation, we learn what worked and what didn’t, and chart the challenges faced during adoption.
 This time a very personal story on introducing a DevOps mindset at a large bank.
 In particular how the automation of configuration and release management processes enabled collaboration.

 In this article we focus on the practical steps a software delivery professional should take in implementing an end-to-end software delivery process.
 The three basic steps are prioritizing needs, team building, and measuring results.

-For many years, software delivery has been treated as an ancillary business process; a business process that, though costing the organization a considerable amount of money, does not have the structure, rigor, or focus of other enterprise business processes such as supply chain management, financial management, and even talent management.
+For many, software delivery has been treated as an ancillary business process that, though very expensive, does not have the structure, rigor, or focus of other business processes.
+2

 The number of jobs in a continuous integration tool can range from a few to several thousand, all performing various functions.
 There is an approach to manage these jobs in a more efficient manner.
 1

 Capers Jones compares the effectiveness of Agile and Scrum with a sample of contemporary software development methods using several standard metrics.
 19

 "Enterprise Software Delivery" is the latest book by Alan W. Brown, and is a must-read guide for anybody concerned with the development and delivery of software in a large organisation.